Please ensure Javascript is enabled for purposes of website accessibility L Citrulline for Weight Loss Cocktail

 PPAR-ɑ is a protein that stimulates fat breakdown in various tissue in the body, including brown fat.
 PPAR-ɑ is activated during times of calorie restriction (such as dieting for fat loss), and it plays a key role in ketogenesis.[5]

 Other studies in animals have also identified some potential pro-fat burning benefits of Citrulline.
-A study using overweight rats fed high-fat diets noted that citrulline supplementation reduced blood sugar production in the liver and promoted abdominal fat loss.[6]
+A study using overweight rats fed high-fat diets noted that citrulline supplementation reduced blood sugar production in the liver and promoted abdominal fat loss, highlighting the potential of l citrulline weight loss.[6]

 L-Tyrosine (2,000mg)